1. English

 The menu is mostly Peruvian with staples such as causa–mashed native potatoes.
 It can be topped with trout, avocado, quail’s egg, and hot red pepper; ceviche; adobo – a rich meat stew; and, of course, guinea pig.
 Even the more cosmopolitan pizza includes alpaca in its topping.
 I can recommend the grilled octopus with pickled radish and micro herbs and the pork chicharron with native potato fries, “giant corn” and fresh herby huacatay sauce.
 It is a huge, well cooked portion that would satisfy even the healthiest of hunger.

-Whilst the service can be a bit spotty – and you can’t tell from the menu what is a starter and what is a main course.
-The quality of the food, the affordable prices, and the amazing place on one of the Historical Center’s most picturesque squares.
-Make Chicha a safe bet and a great way to sample a little bit of the Gaston Acurio.
+The service can be a bit spotty – and you can’t tell from the menu what is a starter and what is a main course.
+But the quality of the food, the affordable prices, and the amazing place on one of the Historical Center’s most picturesque squares, make Chicha a safe bet and a great way to sample a little bit of Gaston Acurios food.
 For around 100 Soles per head for three courses without drinks.

 • Address: 261 Plaza Regocijo, 2nd floor, Cusco